Primary navigation

 Field notes:

-• refreshToken (boolean): set true to force a token refresh.
+• refreshToken (boolean): set true to force a token refresh in managed ChatGPT mode.
+In external token mode (chatgptAuthTokens), this flag is ignored.

 • requiresOpenaiAuth reflects the active provider; when false, Codex can run without OpenAI credentials.